Framing Calculator

 Not Accounting for Lumber Length Waste

-Ignoring the Permit and Inspection Requirements
+Ignoring Permit and Inspection Requirements

 Factors That Affect Framing Cost